-- 1) IA purpose, authority, and responsibility - 2) IA's plan and performance relative to its plan. - 3) IA's conformance with the Institute of Internal Auditors' Code of Ethics and Standards, and action plans to address any significant conformance issues. - 4) Significant risk exposures and control issues, including fraud risks, governance issues, and other matters requiring the attention of, or requested, by, C-LARC.
+- 1) IA purpose, authority, and responsibility - 2) IA's plan and performance relative to its plan. - 3) IA's conformance with The Institute of Internal Auditors' International Professional Practices Framework which are the Global Internal Audit Standards and Topical Requirements, and action plans to address any significant conformance issues. - 4) IA's commitment to organizational independence. - 5) Any interference encountered related to the scope, performance, or communication of internal audit work and results.
+This includes the implications of the effectiveness of IA. - 6) Significant risk exposures and control issues, including fraud risks, governance issues, and other matters requiring the attention of, or requested, by, C-LARC that could interfere with the achievement of the University's strategic objectives. - 7) Any responses by Management that IA deems unacceptable or the acceptance of a risk which is beyond the University's risk appetite.